nicklalone/nicklalone.github.io/_posts/2025-11-29-frag_assignment.md

 ### What they made
 The expansions are a fascinating mishmash of different kinds of approaches to design.
 They all have their strengths and weaknesses (like any game) but they all also do something that is extra neat: [Steve Jackson Games' FRAG](https://www.sjgames.com/frag/) is a game that attempted to replicate Unreal Tournament back in 2000 or so.
 I got to go to Steve Jackson Game's home in Austin to playtest it while it was under development.

 FPS, shooters in general, have changed a lot since then and have even begun to see professional play.
-As a result, this group of students (born roughly around 2004 or later), are looking at a game from the past and being asked to make an expansion that doesn't know the context it was created in.
+As a result, this group of students (born roughly around 2004 or later), are looking at a game from the past and being asked to make an expansion that they don't fully know or understand the context it was created in.
+Initial play sessions were extremely interesting because of this!

-As a result, we see things like "Balancing" updates which re-imagine the game from the present.
+As a result, we see expansions like "Balancing" updates which re-imagine the game from the present.
 We see MOBA-style hordes descending on the players.
 We see turrets, king of the hill, and even Hatsune Miku-inspired expansions.

 And they're all extra fascinating, take a look!